devdumpling/turbo-bun-example/README.md

 1. Running `bun run` from anywhere but the root fails, even with something simple: `bun eslint --version`
 2. Any TurboRepo command fails without a `packageManager` specified in `package.json` (seems like bun isn't really supported yet)

+## Reproduction Steps

+1. `bun install`
+2. `bun run eslint --version` (from root succeeds)
+3. `cd packages/ui` (or any other package)
+4. `bun run eslint --version` (fails)

+You can try this with any script.
+For example, I added a simple `clean` script that just rm's node_modules.
+It works from the root, but not from any package.

 Haven't tried much beyond that yet, but will report back as I do.